Canop/hu.js/readme.md

     svg.css('background', '#2a4646');

-Set a few attributes to a newly created line
+Create a `line`, append it to a group and set a few attributes

     hu('<line>', group).attr({
 		x1:10, y1:20, x2:30, y2:40,